Z3r0xSH/Scorpion-Translations/README.md

 # Scorpion Translations

 This repository will be used as the offical platform for people to upload translations for Scorpion.
-Follow the one of the instructions below for submitting translations.
+Follow one of the instructions below for submitting translations.

 # Instructions for GitHub
 1. Clone this repository.